PoonLab/courses/PATH9577Q/Readings/Variables.md

 ```
 Python didn't like this because it has strict rules about variable names.
 It doesn't allow variable names to have any characters other than `_`, `A` to `Z`, `a` to `z`, and `0` to `9`, and the name cannot start with a digit.
 These rules have to exist because if our variable name contains a character that has another role in the language, such as `=`, then Python is going to get confused!

+It's important to choose good variable names.
+Here are some general guidelines:
+* Avoid using single letters as variable names like `x`, with an exception for generic variables such as [loop](Readings/ControlFlow.md) counters where we often use `i` for counting integers.
+* A name should be descriptive.
+You don't want to name something `pepperoni` because your future self will have no idea what you're talking about.
+* Names should be concise.
+You'll get tired of typing out `the_number_of_amino_acids_in_the_sequence` over and over again, and long variable names will cause unnecessary clutter in your code.
+* The [Python style guide](https://www.python.org/dev/peps/pep-0008/#id34) recommends that variable names be in lowercase and use underscores to separate words.
+An alternative style is [camelcase](https://en.wikipedia.org/wiki/Camel_case), which uses a mix of upper and lowercase with uppercase used to indicate the start of a new word; *e.g.*, `theLastWord`.
+It's fine if you prefer camelcase to underscores, but you should use one or the other consistently!

 ## Variable types